 By Being Human, I mean that we are able to connect with other people, including (especially?) our children through listening, understanding, and reflecting what we hear and see in a way that is kind and caring.
 Perfection is most often a comparison to an external rubric that is set by someone else who doesn't necessarily have your values at the center of their process.

 Perfection in parenting is trying to do it all "right", Being Human in parenting is learning to connect.
 When we operate our family systems by the value systems of others, we often find that there is conflict, demand, pressure to conform, and a requirement to abandon your own wants and needs for the ones upholding the family system.
 At best this creates disconnection, mistrust, feelings of not being seen or understood, and isolation.
 From the child's perspective there is no one to help them, and so they learn not to look for help.
 This is often carried into adulthood and creates a likelihood of depression, anxiety, and loneliness.
 If this is your family legacy, as it is mine, I'm so sorry.
 I know what it is to feel alone to solve problems and situations that you may not be able to articulate, much less understand, as a child.
 If, like me, you don't want this to be your children's experience of childhood, I am here for you.
 Setting up an environment that does not repeat these childhood experiences requires a change to the family culture.
 If we want to change our family legacy of harm we must learn to inhabit a different perspective than the one that supports behaviors of harm.
 Changing our own behavior without changing the underlying narrative isn’t enough.
 If we don’t change the narrative that supported harm it is inevitable that the harm will continue to happen.
 That we enable others in the family to continue their poor behavior and even we will respond from those old perspectives and narratives when we are tired, overwhelmed, or stressed.
 In my family my parents' primary mode of communication was yelling.
 So, when my kids were little and I was frustrated, overwhelmed, and exhausted, I would yell at them.
 And every time I felt so awful, knowing, even as I was doing it, that I didn't want to repeat this old family pattern.
 Changing my behavior looked like "just don't yell", but it wasn't that easy.
 It wasn't about willpower, it was about learning new techniques for expressing my disappointment, or for taking care of myself when (and before) I was beyond exhausted.
 It required a change in my narrative about how to meet everyone's needs, and who I was to my children.
 A change in family culture is the only way to stop the behaviors from being transmitted from one generation to the next.
+It looks so simple.
+Four short words, I understand them all, and yet, it feels so familiar to be uncertain in the face of this question.

 To want is powerful.
 So it behooves us to know what we want.
 Wants are impulses.
 They can be momentary, frivolous, wants can morph into longing, and they can be a compass to our life purpose.
 They can also be driven by the teachings of our society, parents, religion, and education, such that what others want us to do overrides our connection with what we want.
 Impulses are signals from the nervous system and can originate from one of three places: the internal guidance system (also known as our intuition, following our hearts, or body wisdom), instinct (a somatic response to a stimulus), or learned patterns of avoidance (moving away from something we’ve been taught is dangerous - also known as internalized systems).
 Internal guidance system impulses are the ones we are often looking to follow when we are searching for our own way.
 They are the pull to do the thing from our congruence, and from befriending our will.
 They are the things that are “correct” for us, even if they’re difficult or require us to travel through the unknown.
 Instincts are a somatic response to a stimulus.
 They bypass the conscious brain and create an impulse to pick up our foot when we step on legos, or to swerve when the car in front of us suddenly stops.
 Learned patterns of avoidance are internalized responses to stimuli based on “how the world works.”
 This can be wildly different for different folks, but gets at our internalized (but learned) rules about what we are “allowed” to be like.
 This is where we can say “I followed my heart” but really mean “I operated according to the rules that said I shouldn’t disappoint someone else.”
 The bottom line is that learned patterns of avoidance are not always wrong, but they can be.
 The learned patterns of avoidance that are incorrect undermine our ability to trust our internal guidance system because the impulses it creates can often feel similar.
 One of our tasks in deepening our self-understanding and finding our congruence is to learn to tell one from the other.
 This is an experiential task.
 One that we do through paying attention, through befriending ourselves, through learning how to recognize our congruence (or lack thereof).
 It is something we spend our whole lives doing.
 The Mothers that help me when I'm looking for my congruence, to know what I want, are Wind Mother, Island Mother, and Mountain Mother.
 The three of them provide the skills and hold me in the tasks of unhooking from those learned responses, noticing what is arising in me, and befriending my own will.
 They are available to you too, should you want to call on them.
 Over the last year I apprenticed myself to the land burned in the CZU fires with the intention of learning how to navigate catastrophe.
 This year, other land in the US west is burning.
 May the land teach us how to witness and how to respond, not just to these fires, but to all of the catastrophes unfolding before us.
 On August 16th, 2020 fires were ignited by lightning in the mountains north of Santa Cruz, California.
 My first visit to the burned area was on September 10th.
 I stepped onto the land and immediately noticed that the ground was different.
 It was otherworldly, made of fine ash that puffed around my boots and stuck to my pant legs.
 The foundation of everything had been changed, the good nourishing duff of the forest floor was gone.
 It is like this, isn’t it, when a catastrophe happens?
 That the very ground seems to shift under our feet.
 Everything feels off kilter, unbalanced, even surreal.
 And finding our bearings can feel impossible.
 It requires more attention, more care, to walk across this now unfamiliar terrain.
 I would not know for weeks or even months what had lived and what had died in the fire.
 Trees that looked like they survived would still die and fall.
 It took time for the catastrophe to fully play itself out, for the losses to be known and the true extent to be revealed.
 I had long thought of catastrophe in nature and in my life as momentary, confined to a single place in time.
 But they are not, or not always.
 There was a deep quiet in the forest as the effects of the fire continued to unfold.
 Animals had fled, including humans.
 What could not leave was destroyed, like the snail shells that turned to dust when I touched them, and bones that fell apart when I tried to pick them up.
 While it was clear that things had changed drastically, it was unclear how it would continue to unfold, what would be left, what would be revealed, what would be truly lost.
 This is a liminal space, the in-between, where the unknown is palpable.